PERSOL HR DATA BANK in APAC

 This type of visa is for business, excluding work purposes.

-- C2: Business, attend meetings, conduct purchases of goods
+- C2: Business, attend meetings, conduct conclusion of agreements

 - C17: Conduct audits, production quality control, and inspections at company branches in Indonesia